 Beyond Birth Session

-What does a new baby need?
+4) Baby Preparation – what does a new baby need?

 You, love, food, warmth, sleep, security, to be held, to be dry, to have some attention and comfortable.